Dear valued partners and friends travellers,

 MOZAMBIQUE AND SOUTHERN AFRICA ARE OPEN TO INTERNATIONAL TOURISM

 Currently the following international airlines flying to Maputo are: Ethiopian Airlines, Keynian Airways, TAP, LAM, Qatar and Airlink.

-Currently, Mozambique’s Covid-19 statistics are: 230.579 confirmed cases, of whom 228.298 have made a complete recovery, and 44 are active cases.
+Currently, Mozambique’s Covid-19 statistics are: 230.579 confirmed cases, of whom 228.299 have made a complete recovery, and 44 are active cases.
 2.229 Covid-19 patients have died including 27 from unrelated causes since the beginning of the pandemic.
+As for June 2024, the Mozambique is Covid free.

 The 46 active Covid cases in Mozambique are geographicaly distributed as follows: 7 cases in the in the city of Maputo and 2 in Maputo province.
 As for the rest of the provinces, there are 9 active cases in Nampula, 4 in Cabo Delgado, 4 in Manica, 12 in Tete, 2 in Inhambane, 4 in Niassa, 2 in Sofala, 9 in Zambezia and 0 in Gaza.